Accident At Work Claims

 Wherever you work, and whatever the circumstances, if you have suffered an injury as a result of your employer’s negligence, our team are here to help you get the compensation you deserve.
 Common examples of accidents at work that could occur in many different areas of employment and could cause substantial injury include the following:

 - Struck by object

 - Exposure to harmful substances

-Contact us now if you have a question regarding a work accident claim.
-If you’re not sure whether you can make a claim, then phone our free helpline on 0800 195 95 90 and one of our solicitors will be happy to assist you.
+You can contact us now if you have a question regarding a work accident claim.
+If you’re not sure whether you can make a claim, then phone our free helpline on 0800 195 95 90 and a member of our legal team will be happy to assist you.